Rumi Kato Price, PhD, MPE

-Military deployment heath; Veteran populations; Post-traumatic stress disorder (PTSD); Drug dependence and abuse; Human trafficking and exploitation; Prevention research and implementation
+Veteran populations; Post-traumatic stress disorder (PTSD); Drug dependence and abuse; Human trafficking and exploitation; Prevention research and implementation

 Areas of Research Interests

 Longitudinal component: This component continues with data analysis and findings dissemination of longitudinal surveys on a national sample of Vietnam veterans and marched controls consisting of 1972 baseline, 1974 follow-up, and 1996-7 follow-up and the last followup of 2001-2006 to examine long-term effects of war exposure, drug and alcohol abuse, psychiatric disorders and life events including suicidality up to middle life.

-Common bio-psychosocial mechanisms of PTSD and drug abuse comorbidity are currently proposed both with use of the existing cohort of Vietnam veterans and with a new cohort from Operation Iraqi Freedom and Operation Enduring Freedom (OIF/OEF) (2011-2014).
-A current project addresses in-deployment and post-deployment mental health (e.g., PTSD) and reintegration issues working with Missouri National Guard and the Department of Defense.
+Common bio-psychosocial mechanisms of PTSD and drug abuse comorbidity are being examined with a newer cohort of the Operation Iraqi Freedom and Operation Enduring Freedom (OIF/OEF).
+The on-going project addresses in-deployment and post-deployment mental health (e.g., PTSD) and reintegration issues working with Missouri National Guard and the Department of Defense.
 For prevention and postvention implementation, a mobile mental health study implements e-therapies combined with a physiological censoring.

 Methodological enhancement: A general aim is to identify and implement non-traditional techniques that will help in selecting better measures and analytically improve prediction.
 Genetic algorithms, tree based regressions, and artificial neural-network models have been successfully applied to large-scale epidemiologic data and were found to improve predictive power.